PdxCodeGuild/PythonFullStack2/3 JavaScript/docs/08 - Classes.md

 ## Introductory Example

 ES6 introduced a much easier way of writing classes.
 Below is an example comparing the use of a class to that of an object.
 The object behaves similarly, except you'll have to re-write the entire structure every time you create an instance.
 Also, each instance will have its own copy of the `get_balance` method, resulting in greater memory overhead.
 The `constructor` method is the class constructor that is called when a new instance of the class is created.
+Class based programming is the more traditional method of object oriented programming.
+For a clearer comparison between the two methods and their adherence to object oriented standards, read [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Details_of_the_Object_Model).

 ```javascript
 // using a class